 If you use your phone for work purposes then you’ll also need to alert your employer and/or IT department that there’s a potential data security problem.
 It might be necessary to wipe the phone remotely, to protect against any company data on the phone being used by the thief.
 If there is a possibility that your phone could be used to access customer information, the problem could be serious.
 Some regions and sectors have regulations requiring that customers are notified of any stolen data or potential breach of confidentiality.

 It can a nightmare if your phone is stolen.
 At the very least it’s a serious nuisance.
 Make sure you protect your data.
 You never know where it might end up.
 The sooner you act after your phone is stolen, the better.

-Have you ever had a device stolen from you?
-If so, how did you react to having your Smartphone stolen?
-Do you have any valuable tips to share on keeping a smartphone secure?
+Have you been a victim of smartphone theft?
+If so, how did you react?
+Do you have any tips to share on keeping a smartphone secure?
 Let us know!